Industry & Code

 Roof assemblies similarly require continuous insulation strategies — overframed cathedral roofs with 12 to 16 inches of insulation are typical.
 Foundations require sub-slab insulation (usually 2 to 3 inches of EPS) and full-depth perimeter insulation, plus a vapour barrier above the slab.

-Windows are the weakest link in the envelope on every house, and at Step 5 they need to be triple-pane with high-performance frames.
-Fiberglass and aluminum-clad wood frames generally outperform vinyl.
+Windows are the weakest link in the envelope on every house.
+Step 3 + EL-4 is generally achievable with a high-performance double-pane assembly in fiberglass or aluminum-clad wood frames.
+Builders reaching for Step 5 typically move to triple-pane with high-performance frames.
+Vinyl frames usually underperform both targets.
 We cover this in more depth in our piece on windows and glazing for a Burnaby winter.

 Mechanical ventilation when the house is sealed

-A Step 5 house is too tight to ventilate by accident.
-You cannot rely on leaky construction to deliver fresh air anymore — by design, the house doesn't leak.
+A Step 3 + EL-4 house is too tight to ventilate by accident, and a Step 5 house even more so.
+You cannot rely on leaky construction to deliver fresh air anymore — by design, the house doesn't leak meaningfully.
 That means continuous balanced mechanical ventilation, almost always a heat-recovery ventilator (HRV) or energy-recovery ventilator (ERV), is non-negotiable.

 The HRV pulls stale air from the kitchen, bathrooms, and laundry; supplies tempered fresh air to the bedrooms and living spaces; and recovers most of the heat from the outgoing stream.
 In Burnaby's climate, an HRV (rather than an ERV) is typically the right call for new builds.
 Sizing follows the HRAI guidelines and the requirements in CSA F326.
 Commissioning is part of the building permit closure, not optional.

-For a deeper look at how heat pumps and HRV/ERV systems integrate in a Step 5 Burnaby home, see our companion post on heat pumps and HRV in a modern Burnaby custom home.
+The EL-4 piece of Burnaby's code requirement is what drives the heat-pump conversation alongside the HRV.
+EL-4 effectively bans fossil-fuel space-heating and water-heating equipment in new construction, so the heat pump and HRV become the integrated mechanical core of the house.
+For a deeper look at how heat pumps and HRV/ERV systems integrate in a Burnaby Step 3 + EL-4 build, see our companion post on heat pumps and HRV in a modern Burnaby custom home.

 Performance vs prescriptive